If you are applying to University of Nevada, Las Vegas, the deadline for Fall 2023 admissions is June 1 and the fee for the application costs $60.

 Students admitted to University of Nevada, Las Vegas have an average unweighted GPA of 3.4.

-University of Nevada, Las Vegas is not test optional.
+University of Nevada, Las Vegas does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other University of Nevada, Las Vegas applicants, you should strive to earn between 1030 and 1230 (or higher!) on the SAT.
-At University of Nevada, Las Vegas 25% of admitted students scored higher than 1230 and 25% of scored lower than 1030, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other University of Nevada, Las Vegas applicants, you should strive to score between 990 and 1200 (or higher!) on the SAT.
+At University of Nevada, Las Vegas 25% of admitted students scored higher than 1200 and 25% of scored lower than 990, but the majority of students scored somewhere in between these two numbers.

 An ACT score of 25 means you fall in the 75th percentile for University of Nevada, Las Vegas's admitted students.
 One out of every four students scored above a 25, and three out of four students scored lower than 25 on the ACT.